tokkonopapa/WordPress-IP-Geo-Block/_codex/03/the-best-practice-of-validation-target-settings.md

 #### Changing the number of login attempts ####

-Unfortunately, this plugin doesn't provide you the UI to change the number of login attempts which is 5 by default.
+Unfortunately, this plugin doesn't provide you the UI to change the number of possible login attempts which is 5 by default.
 But if you're familiar with phpMyAdmin, you can change the value of "**`login_failes`**" at "**`ip_geo_block_settings`**" in the options table.

 ![login failed in phpMyAdmin]({{ '/img/2016-01/LoginAttempts.png' | prepend: site.baseurl }}